– – – KEEPIN’ IT REAL “COUPON” STYLE – – –

 – SS: SmartSource

-- 6/12: I will always put the date next to the insert abbreviation. *The date for an insert can be found in microscopic print on the spine of the insert.
+– 6/12: There will always be a date next to the insert abbreviation. *The date for an insert can be found in microscopic print on the spine of the insert.

 - Drug Store Lingo: